parentnode/parentnode_dk/README.md

 This is the source code for http://parentnode.dk.

 #About parentNode.dk
 parentnode.dk is a Copenhagen based open source project and part of think.dk, a think tank & center for acceleration of sustainable change.
-Visit http://think.dk for more information.

-The website is primarily built using Janitor and Manipulator.
-Visit http://parentnode.dk for more information.
+Visit http://think.dk or http://parentnode.dk for more information.

 # Licenses:
 parentnode.dk is licensed as follows: